"Thank you for sending your tour report for Estonia, plus a CD. Both good reminders of some excellent birding.

 about life in Estonia as well as the Natural History which was superb.'' ....
 Mrs M, Sheffield

 ''Thank you very much for looking after us all in Estonia.
 It was a great holiday, everything from the flights and minibuses to the birds and the food in between.''....
 Mrs P, Sheffield.

 click here for a pdf version of this destination write-up - easier to print - no photos

 Estonia has become a firm favourite in the Bird Holidays calendar.
-Having completed an incredible 18 successful tours to this small and beautiful country we are still enthralled by the surprises it has to offer.
+Having completed no fewer than 20 successful tours to this small and beautiful country we are still enthralled by the surprises it has to offer.

 More than half the country is still covered in forest and woodlands and much of the rest is made up of extensive wetlands and slow flowing rivers.
 Where the forests and the marshes end there are numerous small farmsteads.
 Here the photogenic buildings of all shapes and hues blend into the backdrop of overgrown gardens and wildflower meadows.